 - For more details on troubleshooting errors on your WordPress site, please see our detailed Troubleshooting Guide.

-Before attempting to continue processing the Scheduled Order, you should test & verify your site's WooCommerce REST API and its ability to create a valid order in WooCommerce.
+Before attempting to restart processing the Scheduled Order, you should test & verify your site's WooCommerce REST API and its ability to create a valid order in WooCommerce.

 - You can test your site's WooCommerce REST API without the Autoship Cloud powered by QPilot plugin by attempting to create the same Order by making a basic request as documented by WooCommerce](https://github.com/woocommerce/woocommerce/wiki/Getting-started-with-the-REST-API#making-a-basic-request).

-Use the action to Continue Processing the Failed Scheduled Order.
+Use the action to Restart Processing the Failed Scheduled Order.

 If the Scheduled Order still fails to complete processing, the created Autoship Order in WooCommerce may be Invalid and you will need to delete the Invalid Order in WooCommerce.